kasmtech/workspaces_registry_template/README.md

 If a new schema version comes out, this is what you will need to do.

 1. Create a new branch with the schema version as the branch name (for example, 1.1)
-1. Open `site/next.config.js` and change `env.schema` to match the version number, add the version number to the `env.listUrl` and append the version number to the `basePath` as well.
+1. Open `site/next.config.js` and change the `basePath` to include the version number as well.

 ## Discovery